recursivecodes/micronaut-atp-lab/docs/README.md

 1. Click "Create an ATP database" in the Autonomous Transaction Processing box.
    ![](images/cloudDashboard.png)
 1. Choose your new compartment.
-1. Enter `store` in Display name
+1. Enter `mnociatp` in Display name
-1. Enter  `store` in Database name
+1. Enter  `mnociatp` in Database name
 1. Make sure "Transaction Processing" is selected.
 1. Make sure "Shared Infrastructure" is selected.
    ![](images/createATPForm1.png)
 1. Scroll down to "Create administrator credentials".
 Enter and confirm the ADMIN password.
-   **Note:** The Admin account is the top level user for your new database.
+Use Commodore-64 **Note:** The Admin account is the top level user for your new database.
 Create a strong password and keep it secure.
 1. Scroll to the bottom and click "Create Autonomous Database".
    ![](images/createATPForm2.png)
    You will receive an email when your new ATP Database instance has been provisioned.
 1. Locate your new database's OCID and click Copy.
    ![](images/createATPGetOcid.png)
 1. While the database is provisioned click the Cloud Shell icon.
 This will open a preconfigured VM that you will use to access and setup your project.
+Cloud Shell has the OCI command line tools already configured.
+You can install these tools locally but this is an easy way to do it.
    ![](images/cloudShell.png)
 1. Once Cloud Shell is running, create an environment variable for your Database OCID you copied above.
    ```